Cryotherapy: The ‘Cool’ New Way to Recover

-We each went in for just 2 minutes – that seems like nothing, right?
+We each went in for just 2 minutes.
 Well, at -220 degrees Fahrenheit, it’s no walk in the park.
-Oh, and you have to ditch the robe when you’re in there too.
-So basically you’re in a 2-minute blizzard with just tall socks and Crocs on.
-Oh, and these cool mittens:
+Basically, you’re in a 2-minute blizzard with just tall socks and Crocs on.

-While the word “cold” doesn’t even begin to cover it, it actually felt pretty great, especially after the fact.
-We all went into CryoXtreme with some all-around soreness – be it from working out earlier in the week or just the regular back and neck stiffness from daily life.
-But we all left with a feeling of pain relief, relaxation, and decreased muscle soreness after our stints in the cryo chamber – and those feelings only increased as time went on.
+Last, while the word “cold” doesn’t even begin to cover it.
+That is to say we all went into CryoXtreme with some all-around soreness.
+But we all left with a feeling of pain relief, relaxation, and decreased muscle soreness after the cryotherapy.

-Cryotherapy is an excellent tool to combine with physical therapy if you want to boost recovery, decrease soreness, feel more relaxed, and decrease pain – it’s just 2 minutes and you can feel benefits right away.
+Cryotherapy is an excellent tool to combine with physical therapy if you want to boost recovery, decrease soreness, feel more relaxed, and decrease pain.

 * Lubkowska A. Cryotherapy: Physiological considerations and applications to physical therapy.
 In: Bettany-Saltikov J and Paz-Lourido B. Physical therapy perspectives in the 21st century: Challenges and possibilities.
 InTech: 2016.